Karimwalid7/URL_Shortner-/README.md

 **Objectives:**
 1. Develop a webservice capable of shortening URLs and redirecting users.
-2. Persist URL mappings in a simple database (SQLite).
+2. Persist URL mappings in a simple database.
 3. Expose custom performance metrics from the webservice.
 4. Use Prometheus to scrape metrics and Grafana to visualize system health and usage patterns.
 5. Containerize the entire stack using Docker and orchestrate with Docker Compose.